strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 The last step of this section is to [build the admin](/developer-docs/latest/developer-resources/cli/CLI.html#strapi-build) of your Strapi project.

 ::: tip
-**Updating the admin requires to build your Strapi project**.
-By default, Strapi will inject some plugin components (menu link, homepage) in the admin which is why, a build is required.
+**Updating the admin requires building your Strapi project**.
+By default, Strapi will inject some plugin components (menu link, homepage) in the admin which is why a build is required.

-**However**, you can directly start you server with `'yarn'|'npm run' develop --watch-admin` options.
-It will starts your application with the autoReload enabled and the front-end development server.
-It allows you to customize the administration panel.
-But once you are done with your customizations, **you'll need to build your application**.
+**However**, you can directly start your server with `'yarn'|'npm run' develop --watch-admin` options.
+It will start your application with the autoReload enabled and the front-end development server.
+It allows you to customize the administration panel while not having to build everytime.

 Instead of building your application again and again during your plugin development, I advise you to work on your plugin while having your Strapi project running with the autoReload enabled by using: `--watch-admin`

+Once you are done with your plugin development, **you'll need to build your application**

 :::